 Time and time again, college students are told to network as much as possible.
 You never know who might be able to serve as a mentor, or help you with an internship or a job in the future.
-With so many roles asking for more years of work experience than necessary — or even possible, for many college students —, having another way in is a perk within itself.
 Having a professional network to pull from can make applications down the road a less tedious process.

 Take advantage of your alumni network